-OCIMF will review courses three months before their start dates to determine if a course will take place.
+OCIMF will review courses up to three months before their start dates to determine if a course will take place.

 While every effort is made to ensure that courses are run as scheduled, OCIMF reserves the right to cancel published courses at any time.
 In such cases, OCIMF is not responsible for any costs related to travel or accommodation that may be incurred by candidates.